OdoJoe/hangman-game/README.md

 # Bugs
 * Case sensitivity of user input issue discovered.
 I fixed this by using .upper() string function.
+* On the play again option a random key must be pressed twice.
+I can't yet find a solution to this bug therefore I add the following text as a work around: 'double press any key to start'

 # Validator Testing
 * PEP8 no errors returned from the PEP8online.com validator

 # Depolyment
-The project was deployed using the Code Institutes mock terminal for Heroku.
+The project was deployed using the Code Institute's mock terminal for Heroku.

 - ### <u>Steps for Deployment:</u>
 1. Fork or Clone this repository
 2. Create a new Heroku App
-3. Set the buildbacks to Python and Nodejs in that order
+3. Add the buildbacks to Python and Nodejs in that order
-4. Link the Heroku App to the repository
+4. Link the Heroku App to the repository (using 'heroku git:remote -a hangman-game-odojoe')
-5. Click on **Deploy**
+5. Deploy from github to Heroku (using 'git push heroku main')

 # Credits
 * Hangman ascii image credit: https://ascii.co.uk/art/hangman